Tuesday, May 31

 Learn facts about Idaho for kids.

-Did you know that Idaho was the 43rd state to join the union?
-Yes, that is correct.
-Idaho officially joined the union on July 3, 1890!
-Idaho is located in the Northwestern region of the United States.
-Idaho is bordered by five (5) states: Washington, Oregon, Nevada, Utah, Wyoming, and Montana.
-Idaho is the fourteenth (14th) largest state in the United States.
-Idaho is one of the biggest states.
-There are about 1,900,920 people living in Idaho.
+Did you know that Idaho was the 43rd state to join the Union?
+That's right!
+Idaho officially became a state on July 3, 1890.
+Located in the northwestern region of the United States, Idaho is bordered by five states: Washington, Oregon, Nevada, Utah, Wyoming, and Montana.
+It is the 14th largest state in the country and one of the most significant overall.
+Approximately 1,900,920 people live in Idaho.

 Facts about Idaho: